pawso/chat/README.md

     Thread.sleep(HANDSHAKE_WAIT_SLEEP_INTERVAL_MS); - this is busy waiting

 -> Rooms:
-    ADD_USER_TO_ROOM - change this to JOIN_ROOM.
+    (DONE) ADD_USER_TO_ROOM - change this to JOIN_ROOM.
 It should be possible for every user to join each room.
 This will complete public room
-    Implement parsing messages, don't use hardcoded values Add field to indicate if room is private or public Add broadcasted information about room opened/closed and if it is public or private ADD_USER_TO_ROOM - it should be invoked to add user to private room.
+    (DONE) Implement parsing messages, don't use hardcoded values (DONE) Add field to indicate if room is private or public (DONE) ADD_USER_TO_ROOM - it should be invoked to add user to private room.
 Only room creator should be able to add user to this room.
-    CLOSE_ROOM - only user creator should be able to invoke it.
+    Add broadcasted information about room opened/closed and if it is public or private (DONE) CLOSE_ROOM - only user creator should be able to invoke it.
-    Add sending back to room members information about events in room (e.g. user joined, left)
+    Add sending back to room members information about events in room (e.g. user joined, left) (DONE) Handle cases in which the room already exisits / does not exist

 Control messages:
 ROOMs:
     DONE:

-    TODO:
     event:OPEN_ROOM <room name>
+    event:CLOSE_ROOM <room name>
     event:PUBLISH_TO_ROOM <room name> <message>
     event:ADD_USER_TO_ROOM <user name>
     event:JOIN_ROOM <room_name>

+    TODO:
-event:REMOVE_FROM_ROOM <room name> Marek event:CLOSE_ROOM <room name>
+    event:REMOVE_FROM_ROOM <room name> Marek

+MANUAL TEST SCENARIOS:
+1)
+    event:OPEN_PUBLIC_ROOM wedkarze
+    event:JOIN_ROOM wedkarze
+    event:PUBLISH_TO_ROOM wedkarze szczupak to krol polskich wod event:PUBLISH_TO_ROOM wedkarze karasie jedza szlam
+2)
+    event:OPEN_PRIVATE_ROOM rolnicy
+    event:JOIN_ROOM rolnicy
+    event:PUBLISH_TO_ROOM rolnicy ziemniak to krol polskiej ziemi event:PUBLISH_TO_ROOM rolnicy jak pozbyc sie bluszczu